marmakoide/arduino/README.md

 to leave the least amount of mystery.

 1. [led-blinker](projects/led-blinker) : blinks the Arduino UNO's on-board led
+1. [pin-trigger](projects/pin-trigger) : switch on and off the Arduino UNO's on-board led with pin 12
 1. [serial-sync-echo](projects/serial-sync-echo) : echo on the serial output what is given in the serial input, synchronous style
 1. [clock](projects/clock) : setup a timer to send a message on the serial output every second.